therealasrz/LOL-analysis/README.md

 The histogram shows that the distribution of team kills is nearly normal, slightly right skewed.
 The data in general is well-behaved!

 ### Bivariate Analysis
+We permformed bivariate analysis on the first blood and result statistics in the dataset to visualize the distribution of teams that wins with the first kill.

+<iframe
+  src="assets/PieChart.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+According to the plot, teams with first blood has a win rate about 60%.
+A 60% win rate implies that the majority of teams that secure the first blood end up winning the match, indicating that securing the first kill provides a strategic advantage that contributes to overall success.

 ### Interesting Aggregates